 Best Events to see in Mysore

-Mysore or officially known as “Mysuru” is the cultural capital of the state Karnataka, and the cleanest city in the country hence it is the center point of attraction for every traveler.
+Mysore or officially known as “Mysuru” is the cultural capital of the state Karnataka, and the cleanest city in the country hence it is the centre point of attraction for every traveller.
 Mysore is known for its palaces, coffee production, sandalwood factories, grandeur events, festivals, and Mysore silk.

 Dasara in Mysore

 Dasara is a festival celebrated all across India.
 It’s a Hindu festival of 10 days which mostly occurs during mid of September to October.
 This festival manifests the victory of good over evil.
 Dasara in Mysore holds its importance in Karnataka as locally the festival is called as Nadahabba.
 During the 10 days of Dasara, Mysore city gets into a never-ending carnival where you can enjoy the dances, shows, fairs, amazing food, the local market, and beautiful Mysore Palace which glows in dark like a golden flower.
 These 10 days of Dasara is the most auspicious and fun time to visit the city.

 Vairamundi festival also known as Vairamudi Brahmotsava is celebrated in name of Lord Vishnu.
 Legends say that when the crown of diamonds brought by Garuda was given to Lord Vishnu, this festival was celebrated.
 This festival continues for10 days which includes Garudotsava, the first celebration of the Vairamundi festival, and then continues with daily celebration for the next 10 days.
 These 10 days are the liveliest in Melkote filled with fun and enjoyment.